Kelvin-Helmholtz instability of AB interface in superfluid 3He: KH Theory

 From Eqs.~(\ref{WaveVector}) and (\ref{SuperfluidInstability-2}) the wave length $\lambda$ of the over-damped interfacial excitation mode created at the instability is seen to be

-A second estimate describes this quantity from another point of view.
-The instability is signaled by the transfer of vortices across the interface, when vortex loops escape from an interfacial surface wave depression which protrudes in the B-phase.
-Initially the escaping vortices are part of the interfacial vortex sheet and coat the surface wave depression, \textit{i.e.} the number $\Delta N$ of these vortex loops is that which fits in one half of the wave length $\lambda$ of the surface excitation mode.
+This quantity obtains experimental significance in the measurement of Fig.~\ref{Principle}.
+The instability is signaled by the transfer of vortices across the interface, when vortex loops escape from an interfacial surface wave depression which protrudes on the B-phase side \cite{KH-Review}.
+Initially the escaping vortices are part of the interfacial vortex sheet and coat the surface wave depression, \textit{i.e.} the number $\Delta N$ of such vortex loops is that which fits in one half of the wave length $\lambda$ of the surface excitation mode.
 The instability is a complex non-equilibrium event, but the escaping circulation $\Delta N$ is well-defined with a measurable statistical distribution function \cite{VorInjection}.